Lego Racers 2: Plot

-The player builds his Lego character and starts in the middle of Sandy Bay, the main world, which features take-off points to travel to each of the other worlds, provided that the player has collected enough golden bricks for that world.
+The player builds their Lego character and starts in the middle of Sandy Bay, the main world, which features take-off points to travel to each of the other worlds, provided that the player has collected enough golden bricks for that world.
 The player drives down to the nearby beach and meets Sparky who asks the player to go back to town.
 When the player arrives, they join a circle of four other drivers from that world – Workman Fred, Mike the Postman, Fireman Gavin, and Police Chief Bobby – who have a heated discussion about who is the fastest racer on Sandy Bay.
 Each of the four challengers insists that they are the fastest driver.
-Fred is repeatedly laughed at by the remaining four drivers when the idea of a digger ever winning a race is ridiculed by Gavin and the player.
+Fred is repeatedly laughed at by the other four drivers when the idea of a digger winning a race is ridiculed by Gavin and the player.
 Fred asks the player to come to his construction site to race him, confident of winning to the point of awarding the player a golden brick if he loses.
 After beating him, the player goes to and races Mike, then after defeating him, they race Gavin, and finally Bobby.
 After defeating all four challengers on Sandy Bay, the player heads off to Dino Island to win the four pre-boss races and then beat the boss there, Sam Sanister.
 The player then completes the races at Mars and Arctic.

+Dino Island's boss is Sam Sanister, a reincarnation of Baron von Barron from Lego Adventurers, who has a fast car and lays oil on the ground that causes the player to slip out of control.
+The Mars boss is Riegel's large self-built walking robot which is indestructible and is thus unaffected by attacks, and the Arctic boss is The Berg, a gorilla-looking ice creature who is indestructible and lays ice ridges on the ground that send the player's car into the air and slow it down.

 The player then enters the portal leading to the fifth and final world, Xalax.
 After winning the four races in the open world, the player takes on Rocket Racer – the reigning galactic racing champion who has the fastest car in the galaxy – on the cyan oval track.
 When the player wins the race, the player's character walks up the stairs of a tall small construction in the middle of the arena and receives the championship trophy from Rocket Racer and shows it off to the crowd.
-The character then goes back down and is surrounded by Sparky, the four challengers from Sandy Bay and the three other bosses who celebrate and praise the new galactic racing champion.
-The final race is then re-played automatically.
+The Berg then shows up and celebrates the player.
+The player then goes down and is surrounded by Sparky, the four challengers from Sandy Bay and the two other bosses (Sam Sanister and Riegel) who celebrate and praise the new galactic racing champion.
+The final race and credits are then shown automatically.
 When the player also has collected all 35 golden bricks, the player can observe fireworks in the sky in the middle of Sandy Bay.